- Home

 Vitamin D

 Vitamin D regulates the amount of calcium and phosphate in the body, which are needed to keep bones, teeth and muscles healthy.
+Vitamin D is also important for the immune system.

-The main source of vitamin D is from the summer sunlight on our skin, which our bodies use to create vitamin D. However, during the winter months, the sun isn’t strong enough for the body to make vitamin D, and as it is only found in a few foods – such as oily fish and eggs – all adults and children over 4 years old are recommended to take 10 mcg of vitamin D daily through the winter months and all year round for those with little or no exposure to the sun.
+The main source of vitamin D is from the summer sunlight on our skin, which our bodies use to create vitamin D. However, during the winter months (September and March), the sun isn’t strong enough for the body to make vitamin D, and as it is only found in a few foods – such as oily fish and eggs – all adults and children over 4 years old are recommended to take 10 mcg of vitamin D daily through the winter months and all year round for those with little or no exposure to the sun.

 Iron Supplements